Butternut Squash and Kale Risotto

 - First we’ll sauté the onion and garlic in melted vegan butter.

-- Then we add the rice withe the sage and white wine.
+- Then we add the rice with the sage, squash and white wine.
 Stir and cook until it’s absorbed.

 - From there we add the broth 1 cup at a time, stirring as we cook until each cup has absorbed before adding the next.